ImperialCollegeLondon/DirectSearch.jl/docs/src/man/addstoppingconditions.md

 # Adding Stopping Conditions

-The software runs the optimization process until one of the stopping conditions.
-There are five stopping conditions, which may be used by the users, or they can define their own.
+The software runs the optimization process until one of the stopping conditions is met.
+There are five stopping conditions defined in the package, and the ability for custom stopping conditions to be defined.

 ## Implementation